 However, if you read the Bible for what it says, then listen to the average "evangelist" explain what it means to him or her, you can get a very good idea why the younger generation may think it is OK to change a few things and think what they want.
 The average "Christian" church has changed the basic truths to such a distorted view that it is hard to believe they are from the same Bible you and I read.
-In fact, chapters 2 through 5 are about the distorted views the young people have of Christianity, Truth, Reality, and The True Church.
-While this is a very accurate assessment of the cause of the problem, the book consistently puts most of the blame on the world and none on the churches.
+In fact, chapters 2 through 5 of McDowell's book are about the distorted views the young people have of Christianity, Truth, Reality, and The True Church.
+While this is a very accurate assessment of the problem itself, the book consistently puts most of the blame on the world and none on the churches where it really belongs.

 "Distortions?
 We don't change the Bible..."